KapilBhattarai502/Amazon.np/README.md

-Createad a Non -Responsive clone of amazon using HTML and vanilla CSS.
+Created a Non -Responsive clone of amazon using HTML and vanilla CSS.